Samsung vs Vizio TV – Which Should you Buy?

 What is your budget for a new television?
 Unlimited?
 Limited?

 >

 > All these factors should be kept in mind when shopping for a new TV.
 It is effortless to get caught up in the excitement of looking at the latest, shiniest TV and lose sight of your budget limitations and the way you intend to use the TV.
 It is also easy to spend a lot of money on TV features you may never use.
 Buying decisions are about getting what works for you, your needs, and your budget.

 >

 > There is no point in spending your budget on getting a mediocre screen with better smart technology if you never end up using those features.
 You would be much better off buying the best possible screen and audio so you can experience the best of the best.
 Someone more interested in the coolest smart features than in having the ultimate in resolution should make the opposite decision.

 >

 > You measure TV screens in the diagonal, from one corner to the opposite corner.
 The smallest mainstream TVs today start around 20 inches and can be larger than 100 inches, although most stores top out in the 50 at the 70-inch screen size range.
 The size of the screen you should buy depends on the space in which it will sit, the size of the room, how far away you will sit to watch it, and your budget.

 >

 > The standard measurement for screen size and viewing is to sit 1.6 x screen size inches away from the screen.
 This means if you buy an 80-inch screen, you will want to sit 112 inches away for the best experience.
-You don’t want to sit that 80-inch screen in a small room (unless perhaps for a dedicated media room) as it will completely dominate the space.
+You may not want to sit that 80-inch screen in a small room (unless perhaps for a dedicated media room) as it will completely dominate the space.